It’s that time of year when Staying Sober isn’t easy!

 Don’t count on others for lifts (unless they are also not drinking).
 Arrange your own transport so that you can leave any time you want.
 Leave a little earlier than usual – before things start getting too crazy or intense for you to handle.

 It’s not going to be easy; it never is.
-But by being aware and prepared, you have a better chance of getting through the “silly” season without going off-track.
+But by being aware and prepared, you have a better chance of Staying Sober through the “silly” season without going off-track.

 Above all, keep this in mind: